Trending News

 ‘The Black Prince’ trailer takes internet by storm

-The Black Prince chronicles the “tragic, yet fascinating true story” of Maharajah Duleep Singh, one of India’s most noble kings, and his fragile relationship with Queen Victoria, godmother to his children.
+The Black Prince chronicles the tragic yet fascinating true story of Maharajah Duleep Singh, one of India’s most noble kings, and his fragile relationship with Queen Victoria, godmother to his children.
+The story centers on exile, identity, and the uneasy bonds formed between colonized royalty and the British crown.

-“I was initially reluctant when the director approached me for the role”, describes Sartaaj, who later acquiesced and took acting classes to improve his expression and dialogue. “[I hope worldwide audiences] support me as an actor as much as they have supported me as a musician”.
+“I was initially reluctant when the director approached me for the role,” Sartaaj said, describing how he later took acting classes to improve his expression and dialogue.
+He expressed hope that worldwide audiences would support him as an actor as much as they had supported him as a musician.

-To help bring the “story to millions of people across the world, regardless of ethnicity and locality,” it has been announced that the international release of The Black Prince will be supported by English, Hindi, and Punjabi versions of the film.
+To bring the story to millions of people across the world regardless of ethnicity and locality, the international release included English, Hindi, and Punjabi versions of the film.
+The multilingual strategy aimed to reach both diaspora audiences and wider markets.

 The film stars Jason Flemyng (Lock, Stock and Two Smoking Barrels, Snatch), Amanda Root (The Iron Lady, Jane Eyre), and Shabana Azmi (Neerja, Arth) in leading roles alongside Sartaaj.